Quick overview:

 Even if, according to official Microsoft statements, this should not happen without being asked.
 However, it is not ruled out for the future.

-And that brings us to the crucial question:
+And now to the crucial question:

 Prevent upgrade from Windows 10 to Windows 11